n8swalley/CS142/README.md

-# CS142
+# CS142 - Introduction to Computer Science C++

-Some random & fun coding projects from Intro to Comp Sci!
+Some fun and random programs from my first year in college!